 Reading between the lines, it appears Bioarc had plans to work on tropical germplasm in Thailand.
 If so, given the current Thai government’s intent, those could be up in the air.

-Hard realities such as these are why there has to be a lot more cooperation if the future of cannabis is to be got right – especially international cooperation.
+Hard realities such as these are why there has to be a lot more cooperation if cannabis is to be got on the right path to the kind of future most of us would like to see – and to get on that path and stay on it means a lot more decentralization and international cooperation.

-For an authoritative history of foundational cannabis strains such as Skunk and Afghani #1, check out this interview with Mel Frank, who recounts from firsthand experience the role Watson played in the emergence of the Dutch cannabis seed industry after relocating from southern California to Amsterdam in the 1980s.
+For an authoritative history of foundational cannabis strains such as Skunk #1 and Afghani #1, have a listen to this interview with Mel Frank, who recounts from first-hand experience the role Watson played in the emergence of the Dutch cannabis seed industry after relocating from southern California to Amsterdam in the 1980s.

-Crucial to appreciate with respect to biodiversity and breeding is that early underground seedbanks such as Sacred Seeds or Positronics, and the indoor farmers who supplied Dutch coffeshops, were utilizing only a very small range of cultivars / strains.
+What’s crucial to appreciate if we’re talking biodiversity and breeding is that early underground seedbanks such as Sacred Seeds or Positronics, and the indoor farmers who supplied Dutch coffeeshops, utilized only a very small range of cultivars / strains.
+You could count the best of them on one hand.

-Check out the coffeeshop menus and seedbank catalogues of the ’80s and early ’90s to get a sense of how everything getting grown was – and is – based on a handful of outstanding foundational cultivars such as Northern Lights, Afghani #1, Haze, and Skunk #1.
+Check out the coffeeshop menus and seedbank catalogues of the ’80s and early ’90s to get a sense of how everything getting grown was – and still is – based on a clutch of outstanding foundational cultivars such as Northern Lights, Afghani #1, Haze, and Skunk #1.

-Look beyond the flavour-of-the-month miasma and very rarely will you find seed lines and cuts that aren’t ultimately based on those same Dutch–American genetics of the Amsterdam heyday – particularly on cuts of Northern Lights or Skunk #1.
+Look beyond the flavour-of-the-month miasma today and very rarely will you find seed lines and cuts that aren’t ultimately based on those original Dutch–American genetics of the late ’80s Amsterdam heyday – based most particularly on cuts of Northern Lights or Skunk #1.

-In their pristine original form, foundational lines of the ’80s and ’90s such as Skunk or Haze can deliver very distinctive highs – distinctive in the sense that they really stand apart from the generic foggy blandness typical of today’s dispensary cannabis and offerings from online seedbanks.
+And here’s the irony.
+In their pristine original form, foundational lines of the ’80s and ’90s such as any true Skunk or Haze can deliver very distinctive highs – distinctive in the sense that they really stand apart from the generic foggy blandness typical of contemporary dispensary cannabis and offerings from online seedbanks.

 According to Dr. Reggie Gaudino, a molecular geneticist who specialises in plant phytochemistry, the key reason for this difference is that decades of breeding single-mindedly for high levels of THC have narrowed the resin profile of modern hybrids.